benstear/autoGVP_scripts/README.md

 ```
 If you do | wc -l , you can get the number of files that have an ‘Error:’

+Remove intervar input files.
+Need to do this for each directory we run intervar for.
+rm /mnt/isilon/opentargets/OpenPedCan_Data/single_vcfs/split_vcf/chd/*.avinput

 # 2. Annovar
 Directory = ~/OpenPedCan_Data/autoGVP/AutoGVP-main/prereqs/annovar